History of Lancaster town hall

 The Ashton Hall

 Housed in The Ashton Hall is the magnificent organ which was built by Norman & Beard of Norwich, as part of the original plans for the new building.
 The organ is currently being totally restored by a local volunteer group - The Ashton Hall Organ Restoration Project (AHORP), who are a Registered Charity.
-The work is estimated at £300,000 and currently the local press (The Citizen) have funded the £10,000 restoration of the fine Gillow organ casework and the re-painting of the façade pipes.
+The work is estimated at £300,000 and this independent group of musicians and organ enthusiasts continue to raised funds for the full restoration of this fine Gillow organ.

 The hall, which is a public hall, has a sprung dance floor and was used for numerous dances and balls each year.
 It is still used for a wide variety of events, including the annual Round Table Beer Festival, Lancaster Boy's and Girl's Grammar School Speech Days and Presentation Days, the annual School's Music Festival, various Concerts, Weddings, Fashion Shows, Antique Fairs, Sportsman's Dinners and Choral Society concerts to name a few.
 There are regular organ recitals too.